mkb79/Audible/docs/source/auth/authentication.rst

 Audible uses the `sign request` or the `bearer` method to authenticate the requests to the Audible API.

-The authentication is done automatically when using the :class:`audible.LoginAuthenticator` or :class:`audible.FileAuthenticator`.
-Simply use an ``Authenticator`` with the :class:`audible.Client` or :class:`audible.AsyncClient` like so::
+The authentication is done automatically when using the :class:`audible.Authenticator`.
+Simply use the ``Authenticator`` with the :class:`audible.Client` or :class:`audible.AsyncClient` like so::

-   auth = audible.FileAuthenticator(...)
+   auth = audible.Authenticator.from_file(...)
    client = audible.Client(auth=auth)

 The Authenticator will try to use the sign request method if available.